C – Definitions of Ailments

 – Calcitonin – Peptide hormone secreted by the thyroid that reduces excess of calcium in the blood by depositing it in bone.

-– Calculi – A Stones, Generally refers to either kidney stones or gallstones.
+– Calculi – A Stones, Generally refers to either or .

 – Calculous – Tending to cleanse or purge, especially causing evacuation of the bowels.
 A purgative agent or medicine; a cathartic.